sybert1ger/frc-programming/courses/ELT1080/3-Testing/2-Activity.md

 For this activity, you will need:

 - Battery(ies) for 5-12V
-- 1 Potentiometer (0-12V Resistance)
+- 1 Potentiometer (any resistance)
 - 1 Multimeter
 - 1 Function Generator
 - 1 Oscilloscope